 Health Insurance

-One of the most common way that car accident victims pay their medical bills is through health insurance.
+One of the most common ways that car accident victims pay their medical bills is through health insurance.
 Therefore, if you have health insurance (whether it’s private, Medicaid, or Medicare), it can significantly lessen the amount you owe.
 However, if you’ve been injured, it’s important to understand the details of your health insurance plan so you know whether there are any caps on your coverage or if you must meet a deductible.

 Private Funding Organizations